Published 10 Jan 2023

-You can export the RFI template inspection to other tools such as Word, Excel, Google Sheets, and Google Docs with the paid plan. iAuditor offers a free plan with most of its core features such as Inspections and Actions.
-All iAuditor RFI templates you see here and other templates you can find in our Public Library are free to download and use as well.
+You can export the RFI template inspection to other tools such as Word, Excel, Google Sheets, and Google Docs with the paid plan.
+SafetyCulture offers a free plan with most of its core features such as Inspections and Actions.
+All SafetyCulture RFI templates you see here and other templates you can find in our Public Library are free to download and use as well.

-Get started with iAuditor for free or download any of our featured RFI templates.
+Get started with SafetyCulture for free or download any of our featured RFI templates.

 Free RFI Templates

-This RFI template is ideal for those who want to download or print an RFI form as PDF.
+This RFI template can be used as an information request form and is ideal for those who want to download or print an RFI form as PDF.
 The RFI form template allows you to do the following: